UlviAlili/Food-order-PHP/README.md

 # Food-order-PHP
-Food Order Website with PHP
+Food Order Website using PHP prrogramming language and MySQL Database.

 # ⚙️ Technology Used
 1. HTML5